m-bartos/42_Libft/README.md

-# 42cursus
+# 42_Libft
-Core curriculum at 42Prague.
+First project at 42 Prague.